Maxfield (horse): Four-year-old season (2021)

-Maxfield began his four-year-old campaign on February 13, 2021 in the Mineshaft Stakes at the Fair Grounds, where he kept his undefeated record intact with an easy 3 1/4 length victory over Sonneman despite again breaking poorly.
-His winning streak came to an end though in the Grade I Santa Anita Handicap on March 6.
-He went off as the even money favorite in a field of eight and settled in fifth place in a tightly bunched field.
+Maxfield began his four-year-old campaign on February 13, 2021, in the Mineshaft Stakes at the Fair Grounds, where he kept his undefeated record intact with a 3 1/4 length victory over Sonneman despite again breaking poorly.
+His winning streak came to an end in the Grade I Santa Anita Handicap on March 6.
+He went off as the even-money favorite in a field of eight and settled in fifth place in a tightly bunched field.
 In the final turn, he swung out four wide and began to make up ground.
-However, he could not match the closing speed of Idol, and finished third, beaten by two lengths closing very nicely.
+However, he could not match the closing speed of Idol, and finished third, beaten by two lengths.

-Maxfield made his next start on April 30 in the Alysheba Stakes at Churchill Downs.
-Going off as the 1-2 favorite in a field of six, his main rival was expected to be Grade I winner Roadster.
+Maxfield made his next start on April 30 in the Alysheba Stakes at Churchill Downs as the 1-2 favorite in a field of six.
+His main rival was expected to be Grade I winner Roadster.
 The two favorites stalked the early pace, then launched their moves as they turned for home.
-Roadster could not match the acceleration of Maxfield and eventually finished fourth.
-Maxfield drew away down the stretch to win by 3 1/4 lengths.
+Roadster could not match the acceleration of Maxfield and finished fourth.
+Maxfield drew away to win by 3 1/4 lengths.
 "I was very confident all the way around," said Ortiz.
 "We were right where I wanted to be.
 When it came time to go, he was there for me.
 He's one of the nice ones."

-After an 8 week break, on June 26 Maxfield started as the 2/5 odds-on favorite and continued his winning ways by easily winning the Grade II Stephen Foster Stakes.
-After settling mid pack he cleared the field with a furlong to race and continuing to increase his margin of victory to 3 1/4 lengths in a time of 1:48.53.
+After an 8-week break, on June 26, Maxfield started as the 2/5 odds-on favorite and won the Grade II Stephen Foster Stakes.
+After settling midpack, he cleared the field with a furlong to race and increased his margin of victory to 3 1/4 lengths in a time of 1:48.53.
 His victory assured him a start later in the year in the Breeders' Cup Classic.